LinkWellNodes/Documentation/docs/services/jobs/mainnets/Avalanche-CChain-Mainnet-Jobs.md

-## Avalanche Mainnet
+## Avalanche Mainnet Jobs

-Avalanche is a decentralized blockchain platform that establishes a peer-to-peer network that securely executes and verifies application code
+Avalanche is a decentralized blockchain platform that establishes a peer-to-peer network that securely executes and verifies application code.

 <!-- tabs:start -->
 #### **GET > Uint256**